How donor data research can improve donor retention

 Matching gift software

 There are a few ways that this software typically works!
 For one, a matching gift database search tool can be embedded directly into the organization’s online donation page and/or confirmation screen.
-Donors are prompted to enter their company’s name in the auto-completing search tool, which then provides them with detailed information about the company’s available matching gift program criteria and next steps.
+Once donors visit the page, they are prompted to enter their company’s name in the auto-completing search tool, which then provides them with detailed information about the company’s available matching gift program criteria and next steps.
 Not to mention, the company name entered in the search tool is automatically associated with the individual’s donor profile for the organization to come back to.

 Data append services